FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 ---
-title: How To add addons to your Minecraft Bedrock Server
+title: How To Add Addons To Your Minecraft Bedrock Server

 tags: General
 permalink: minecraft/bedrock/general/add-addons
 description: How to add addons to your minecraft bedrock server.